Annie Get Your Gun (original Broadway cast recording): Recording

-The album's recording started 10 days after the musical was premiered on Broadway in May 1946.
+The album was recorded ten days after the musical premiered on Broadway in May 1946.

-Betty Ann Nyman and Kenny Bowers didn't participate in the recording, so "Who Do You Love, I Hope?", the duet they sang in the Broadway production, was recorded for this album by Robert Lenn and Kathleen Carnes.
+Betty Ann Nyman and Kenny Bowers did not participate in the recording, so "Who Do You Love, I Hope?", the duet they sang in the Broadway production, was recorded for this album by Robert Lenn and Kathleen Carnes.

 Release

 The album was originally issued as a set of six 10-inch 78-rpm phonograph records (cat. no. A-468).
 It contained 12 songs across 12 sides.

-In 1949, the album was made available on LP (cat. no. DL 8001).
+In 1949, the album became available on LP (cat. no. DL 8001).

 In 2000, a new 24-bit remastering of this album was released on CD by Decca Records.

 Reception

 The album reached number two on Billboards Best-Selling Popular Record Albums chart.

 In his retrospective review for AllMusic, William Ruhlmann calls the album "exactly what a cast album should be, an accurate representation of the music of a show."
 He also adds that "since this show was a landmark in Broadway history, that made the cast album an important contribution to musical history as well as an aural delight."